University of Toronto researchers develop AI that can defeat facial recognition systems

 Products and software that purport to defeat facial recognition are nothing new.
 In a November 2016 study, researchers at Carnegie Mellon designed spectacle frames that could trick systems into misidentifying people.
 And in November 2017, experts at MIT and Kyushu University fooled an algorithm into labeling a picture of a 3D-printed turtle as a rifle by altering a single pixel.

-But this is one of the first solutions that uses AI, according to Bose and Arababi.
+But this is one of the first solutions that uses AI, according to Bose and Aarabi.

 Their algorithm, which was trained on a dataset of 600 faces, spits out a real-time filter that can be applied to any picture.
 Because it targets highly specific, individual pixels in the image, it’s almost imperceptible to the human eye.

 The two researchers employed adversarial training, a form of AI that comprises two neural networks — a “generator” that produces outputs from data and a “discriminator” that detects fake data fabricated by the generator — to train the network.
-Arababi and Bose’s system uses the generator to identify faces and the discriminator to disrupt the facial recognition.
+Aarabi and Bose’s system uses the generator to identify faces and the discriminator to disrupt the facial recognition.

-In the research paper, which is due to be published at the 2018 IEEE International Workshop on Multimedia Signal Processing, Bose and Arababi claim that their algorithm reduces the proportion of detected faces in facial recognition systems to 0.5 percent, and that it can defeat other systems including image-based search, emotion detection, and ethnicity identification.
+In the research paper, which is due to be published at the 2018 IEEE International Workshop on Multimedia Signal Processing, Bose and Aarabi claim that their algorithm reduces the proportion of detected faces in facial recognition systems to 0.5 percent, and that it can defeat other systems including image-based search, emotion detection, and ethnicity identification.

 They hope to make the neural network available in an app or website.